International School for the Arts

 For more information about the International Baccalaureate Organization (IBO) and our Diploma Programme, visit the IBO website.

-Open to all students willing to challenge themselves with college level coursework and willing to complete additional creativity, action, and service hours.
+IB Diploma Programme is open to all students willing to challenge themselves with college level coursework and willing to complete additional creativity, action, and service hours.

 Students must have completed Algebra 2 and Level 2 of a World Language before their junior year in order to enroll in the Diploma Programme.